luabase/duckdb-server-rust/Readme.md

 ## API

-The server supports queries via HTTP GET and POST, and WebSockets.
+The server supports queries via HTTP GET, POST, and [Arrow Flight](https://arrow.apache.org/docs/format/Flight.html).
 The GET endpoint is useful for debugging.
 For example, you can query it with [this url](<http://localhost:3000/?query={"sql":"select 1","type":"json"}>).

 Each endpoint takes a JSON object with a command in the `type`.
 The server supports the following commands.